-- A. Failure to comply with LORI Standards at any time may result in suspension or termination of OLIS-LORI Delivery Services and suspension or termination of access to resource sharing services provided by OLIS. - B. Any LORI library's perceived failure to comply with these Standards may be brought to the attention of the Chief of Library Services by the requesting or supplying library by completing the online Report of Alleged Non-Compliance with LORI Standards. - C. The Chief of Library Services will investigate and render a written decision within six weeks of the receipt of any complaint.
+A. Failure to comply with LORI Standards at any time may result in suspension or termination of OLIS-LORI Delivery Services and suspension or termination of access to resource sharing services provided by OLIS.

+B. Any LORI library's perceived failure to comply with these Standards may be brought to the attention of the Chief of Library Services by the requesting or supplying library through submittal of a written statement or by completing the OLIS online form titled online Report of Alleged Non-Compliance with LORI Standards.